 Blockchain technology, cryptocurrencies and IOT

 I was way too late with that (but I have excellent reasons).
 Then I started reading up a bit and watching YouTube videos.
 I carried out a few teeny tiny (pennies and cents) BTC purchases and transfers to find out a little bit about how it all worked when cryptocurrencies still had mostly a bad rep. (I remember being nervous about it when I took the first steps.)
 That experience taught me a little bit about the advantages and disadvantages of using cryptos back then, just a few years ago.
 Things have improved a lot, as there is more integration with fiat, for example.

 I participated in one ICO (a fintech utility token), for about EUR 90 and I spent a mere 3 bucks or so on one top altcoin.
 The latter may make me 5000 bucks or so one day.
 If it doesn’t, that’ll be fine too.
-The ICO may eventually give me a small income stream.
+The ICO may eventually give me a small income stream or maybe I can cash out on it one day.
 It’s still too early to say, but I am not holding my breath, although this crypto usually features in the top-200 on coinmarketcap.
 I’m hanging onto my holdings for now.
 Waiting for the tokens to be released and finally actually seeing them in the blockchain they use was quite cool.
 It also showed me that there was still a lot of work to be done for this new technology to take over the world.
-(Right after I typed this, it doubled its value within a week and is now in the top-150.
-No, they are not sitting in my mobile.)
+(No, they are not sitting in my mobile.)